cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

    design, so all this step needs to do is communicate that information to the FPGA

 Once that's done, your FPGA should now replicate your design!
-See if you can find two sets of inputs; one that should have `y` as a logical 1, and one that should have `y` as a logical 0.
-Set these to your switches, and make sure that the LED lights up accordingly.
+You should verify this; try having one, two, or three of the first three switches as "up" - what does the output LED show?